How to Use Jumper Cables to Start a Car

 When it comes to how to jump start a car with cables, there are some important things to keep in mind to prevent damage to both the dead battery and the live battery.

-• Check for Similar Voltages—Make sure that the two batteries have similar voltages.
+- Check for Similar Voltages—Make sure that the two batteries have similar voltages.
 Drastically uneven voltages could damage a vehicle's electrical system.

-• Pay Attention—Matching the clips to their appropriate charges (positive or negative) is crucial, but the order in which you make the connections is also important.
+- Pay Attention—Matching the clips to their appropriate charges (positive or negative) is crucial, but the order in which you make the connections is also important.
 Improper connections can lead to sparks flying in an oily engine compartment, which is dangerous.

-• Inspect for Damage—Jumper cables tend to spend a majority of their life bumping around in the trunk.
+- Inspect for Damage—Jumper cables tend to spend a majority of their life bumping around in the trunk.
 Before using your jumper cables, make sure the cables aren't frayed and that the clips are free from rust.

-How to use jumper cables
+How should jumper cables be used?

 Below is a step-by-step guide to properly connecting and jump starting a dead battery using another vehicle.
 Always remember the precautions listed above.
 To reduce the chance of accidents, be sure your vehicles are parked in a safe, out-of-the-way location.
 Also, be sure the vehicles are not touching.